Avocado Oil Chocolate Cake

 This one layer cake is quick and easy to make.
 It's made in a 9-inch cake pan, for a simple cake that is the perfect ending to a dinner party.
 The smooth, velvety, and fudgy chocolate frosting pairs perfectly with the moist cake, creating a dessert that’s indulgent yet balanced.
 Feel free to garnish with fresh berries or just leave it plain and simple!

-One Bowl Cake Recipe: This simple one bowl cake recipe comes together so easily!
-You can use a stand mixer, hand mixer, or even just a bowl with a whisk to make this Avocado Oil Chocolate Cake.
-So, however you like to bake, this cake is super flexible which is why I call it a one bowl cake recipe.
+This one bowl cake recipe is super flexible.
 If you are unfamiliar with what a one bowl cake recipe is, then let me explain.
-A one bowl cake recipe basically just means all you need is one bowl to make it.
+A one bowl cake recipe just means all you need is one bowl to make it.
 You can literally add all the ingredients into one bowl, mix it up, and it’s a fool proof cake recipe.
+You can use a bowl with a whisk (like I do in the video), a hand mixer, or a stand mixer.
+This one bowl cake recipe is incredibly easy and the recipe for fudgy chocolate frosting is just as easy!

 Ingredients